-One of the most significant causalities of nine years of focusing on literacy and numeracy at the expense of everything else schools do, has been the arts.
+One of the most significant casualties of nine years of focussing on literacy and numeracy at the expense of everything else schools do has been the arts.

 In many schools they were effectively killed off or banished to last thing on a wet Friday afternoon.
 The repeal of National Standards provides an opportunity for schools to resurrect the arts.